brandondithberry/vpu/pages/august1st.md

   Communications Officers, and more!"
 invite: https://partiful.com/e/XOlIrrHeYdzlpffgeyrv
 image: /static/img/title-august1st.jpg
-description: Join us for an immersive one-day event crafted for advertising agency, corporate, and marketing professionals eager to explore the transformative realm of Virtual Production.
+description: Join us for an immersive one-day event crafted for Brand, Advertising Agency, Corporate, and Marketing professionals eager to explore the transformative realm of Virtual Production.
 This exclusive gathering will feature live demonstrations showcasing the latest technologies, panel discussions with industry leaders, and insightful presentations from experts at the forefront of Virtual Production.
-Discover how Virtual Production can enhance visual storytelling and it’s impact on production workflows and shoot budgets.
+Discover how Virtual Production can enhance visual storytelling and its impact on production workflows and shoot budgets.
 Connect with peers during a lively networking happy hour and gain invaluable insights to empower your projects in the evolving landscape of film production.